reblocke/reblocke.github.io/_teaching/2019-Fall-JC.md

 location: "Salt Lake City UT"
 ---

-Below are links to the supporting materials for the University of Utah Internal Medicine Residency Journal Club.
+This page contains links to the supporting materials for the University of Utah Internal Medicine Residency Journal Club.
 This is a weekly, outpatient journal club that focuses on appraisal and applications of medical literature (particularly, clinical practice guidelines and primary literature) to patient care.

 How to set up the journal club